MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 - You don't need to encrypt traffic over ExpressRoute for SAP deployments.
 SAP traffic typically consumes a lot of bandwidth and is sensitive to performance.
 IPSec tunnels encrypt internet traffic by default, and encryption or decryption could negatively affect the traffic's performance.

-- It's up to the customer to determine whether SAP traffic should be encrypted.
-To understand the network encryption options in enterprise-scale landing zones, see [network topology and connectivity](../../ready/landing-zone/design-area/network-topology-and-connectivity.md).
+- The customer determines whether SAP traffic should be encrypted.
+To learn more about the network encryption options in enterprise-scale landing zones, see [network topology and connectivity](../../ready/landing-zone/design-area/network-topology-and-connectivity.md).

 ## Segregate systems

 Because different environments, including development, testing, quality, preproduction, and production environments, exist in an SAP scenario, customers tend to categorize these systems into logical or physical constructs to uphold security and compliance standards.
 The idea is to manage all systems that have the same lifecycle in one common resource group.
 You can define these groups at various levels, like at the subscription or resource-group level.

 Organizations should also consider the security and policy structure while grouping resources in an SAP landscape.
-However, for SAP transports to flow between development, testing, quality, and production, an organization might need:
+However, for SAP transports to flow between development, testing, quality, and production environments, an organization might need:

 - Virtual network peering and the associated costs
 - Firewall port openings between virtual networks